The Most Balanced Rosetta Stone Review You'll Ever Read

-One of the most frequently asked questions in language learning discussions is whether or not Rosetta Stone is worth the investment.
+I decided to write this Rosetta Stone review because one of the most frequently asked questions in language learning discussions is whether or not Rosetta Stone is worth the money.

 Does it work or is it just a well-marketed waste of time?